 Why Should Small Business Owners read Small-business books?

 Small-business books provide firsthand knowledge of how someone else overcame the same challenges you are facing.
-They can teach tricks and spark ideas, and they can demonstrate new ways of living or thinking, provide a unique perspective, or provide much-needed motivation to run your business better.
+Starting a business can be hard, so make sure you have all the information you need.
+There are several startup books full of tips and tricks for new business owners and entrepreneurs.
+They can teach and spark ideas, and they can demonstrate new ways of living or thinking, provide a unique perspective, or provide much-needed motivation to run your business better.

 Small-business books prevent you from falling down the rabbit hole of making your own mistakes and having to learn everything from the ground up.
 The technique is to learn from others’ failures.
 You can identify the red flags they missed and pivot before it’s too late.